-Strategy Need How NRCS Will Help 1.
-Improve reliability of water supply forecasts supply from surface water sources to a myriad of users is increasingly NRCS will improve the network of sites for monitoring snowpack and invest in innovative technology, methods, and models to inform water forecast products.
+STRATEGY NEED HOW NRCS WILL HELP 1.1 Improve Reliability of Water Supply Forecasts Under increased demand for water and with climate change impacts, supply from surface water sources to a myriad of users is increasingly unreliable.
+Forecasting expected streamflow is an important aid in planning water storage and release as well as irrigated agriculture planting decisions.
+NRCS will improve the network of sites for monitoring snowpack and invest in innovative technology, methods, and models to inform water forecast products.